giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 pValues_wilcox <- apply(beta_preprocessSWAN,1, My_mannwhitney_function)
 ```

-We can calculate how many probes are differntialy methylated filtering the resulting pValues according to a threshold of 0.05.
+We can calculate how many probes are differntially methylated filtering the resulting pValues according to a threshold of 0.05.
 Then, it is possible to sort the pValues in ascending order.

 ```
 final_wilcox<-data.frame(beta_preprocessSWAN,pValues_wilcox)